-The Communities Parks & Leisure Full Year Forecast £m @ Month 1 Outturn Budget Variance Committee is forecast to Community Services (Community Safety; Family Centres; Locality Management) 6.5 6.5 - underspend by Public Health (0.1) (0.1) £0.4m Parks, Leisure & Libraries (Bereavement; Coroner and Medico Legal; Libraries and Archives; Parks and Countryside; Partnerships and Special Projects; Physical Activity and Sports; Public Health) 33.0 33.4 (0.4) Total 33.4 33.8 (0.4) One-off grant funding carried Variance Analysis £m @ Month 1 One-off BIPs Trend forward from last Community Services (1.3) 1.3 year is expected to be spent to support Public Health Parks, Leisure & Libraries - - (0.4) clinically vulnerable Total (1.3) 0.9 people Total (1.5) 0.5 £1.3m is forecast to be spent to support the community response team for This is one off funding and cau expenditure does not continue unfunded budget pressure will as a trend ir Parks, leisure, and libraries are forecasting a small underspend There is a relatively small forecast of underspends across most service areas amounting to £0.4m.
+The Communities Parks & Leisure Full Year Forecast £m @ Month 1 Outturn Budget Variance Committee is forecast to Community Services (Community Safety; Family Centres; Locality Management) 6.5 6.5 - underspend by Public Health (0.1) (0.1) £0.4m Parks, Leisure & Libraries (Bereavement; Coroner and Medico Legal; Libraries and Archives; Parks and Countryside; Partnerships and Special Projects; Physical Activity and Sports; Public Health) 33.0 33.4 (0.4) Total 33.4 33.8 (0.4) One-off grant funding carried Variance Analysis £m @ Month 1 One-off BIPs Trend forward from last Community Services (1.3) 1.3 year is expected to be spent to support Public Health Parks, Leisure & Libraries - - (0.4) clinically vulnerable Total (1.3) 0.9 people Total (1.5) 0.5 £1.3m is forecast to be spent to support the community response team · · · · · · · · · · · · · · · · · · · for This is one off funding and caution must be taken to ensure expenditure does not continue as a trend into 23/24 or an unfunded budget pressure will be created.
+Parks, leisure, and libraries are forecasting a small underspend There is a relatively small forecast of underspends across most service areas amounting to £0.4m.
 Recommendations Continue closely to manage and monitor expenditure in line with budget expectations and ensure forecasts represent current financial conditions.
 2. Ensure that the spend in the is unfunded for 23/24 is ma